History of Charles Dickens: 211 years Ago

-Today marks the 200th birthdate of Charles Dickens, considered by many the greatest English writer since Shakespeare — at least he was during his lifetime in the Victorian age.
+Today marks the 211th birthdate of Charles Dickens, considered by many the greatest English writer since Shakespeare — at least he was during his lifetime in the Victorian age.
 He enjoyed the distinction of fame and a measure of financial success during his lifetime, starting in his 20s.
 Many of his novels were published serially in newspapers or 3 pence pamphlets.
 Think of them as early Twitter novels.
-And like Twitter, they’re forever: his novels are still in print.
+And like Twitter posts, they’re forever: his novels are still in print.

 In December, I went to no less than three: the exhibit of his books at the British Library, the immersive Dickens exhibit at the Museum of London, and his only remaining residence in London at 48 Doughty Street, now known as the Charles Dickens Museum which houses thousands of his personal effects.

 Living as a boarder, on weekends, he would visit his family, who lived with his father in Marshalsea debtor’s prison in Southwark, south of the City and across the Thames.
 His painful recollections of his experiences during this time and his phenomenal memory for detail would provide motivation and content for many of his later novels: Little Dorrit, Oliver Twist, A Christmas Carol, and especially David Copperfield.

-He took an early job as a law clerk and eventually as a freelance reporter, later acting as a court reporter where he witnessed important debates in Parliament.
+He took an early job as a law clerk and eventually as a freelance reporter, later acting as a court reporter, where he witnessed important debates in Parliament.
 He never took to the law, though he later wrote about its foibles in Bleak House.
-And he never cared much for what he saw in government circles, either in England nor when he crossed over to America, declining a dinner invitation from President Tyler.
-He furthered his craft through journalism, editing, and publishing — having edited a number of periodicals — though his mature career was spent mostly in writing stories and novels.
+And he never cared much for what he saw in government circles, either in England or when he crossed over to America, declining a dinner invitation from President Tyler.
+He furthered his craft through journalism, editing, and publishing — having edited several periodicals — though his mature career was primarily spent writing stories and novels.